datastax/astrapy/README.md

     "player1": {"name": "Anita", "age": 49},
     "player2": DataAPIDictUDT({"name": "Pedro", "age": 50}),
 })
-# Using a DataAPIMap in the context of UDT is an error under the default serdes settings.
+# Conversely, use of DataAPIMap for UDTs is an error under the default serdes settings.
 ```

-If the map encoding as list is set to "ALWAYS" for some reason, the above expression
+If the map list-encoding is set to "ALWAYS", the above insertion
-for `"player1"` will fail insertion: usage of `DataAPIDictUDT` is guaranteed to work
+will fail because of `"player1"`: usage of `DataAPIDictUDT` is guaranteed to work
 in all circumstances instead.

 ##### Using models for UDTs